BookStackApp/website/content/docs/admin/security.md

 User passwords, if not using an alternative authentication method, are stored in the database.
 These are hashed using the standard Laravel hashing methods which use the Bcrypt hashing algorithm.

+---

+### JavaScript in Page Content

+By default, JavaScript tags within page content is escaped when rendered.
+This can be turned off by setting `ALLOW_CONTENT_SCRIPTS=true` in your `.env` file.
+Note that even if you disable this escaping the WYSIWYG editor may still perform it's own JavaScript escaping.